 Every three years, three blocks (nine sets) of cards rotate out of Extended on the same day as the scheduled Standard rotation.
 The first implementation of this Extended rotation will occur on October 20, 2005.
-On that date, a new set will rotate into the Constructed environment; the three oldest blocks in Extended, Tempest Block (Tempest, Stronghold, Exodus), Urza Block (Urza's Saga, Urza's Legacy, Urza's Destiny), and Masques Block (Mercadian Masques, Nemesis and Prophecy) will rotate out.
+On that date, a new set will rotate into the Constructed environment; the three oldest blocks in Extended, TempestTM block (Tempest, StrongholdTM, ExodusTM), Urza block (Urza's SagaTM, Urza's LegacyTM, Urza's DestinyTM), and Masques block (Mercadian MasquesTM, NemesisTM, ProphecyTM) will rotate out.

 Base sets released during the same period as a departing block also rotate out of Extended.
-For example, Sixth Edition, also known as Classic, was released during Urza Block and will rotate out of Extended on October 20, 2005.
+For example, Sixth Edition, (also known as Classic) was released during Urza block and will rotate out of Extended on October 20, 2005.

 The following card sets are permitted in Extended tournaments:

-- Classic (Sixth Edition)
+- Sixth Edition (Classic)

 - Seventh Edition

 - Eighth Edition

+- Ninth Edition (effective August 20, 2005)

 - Tempest

 - Stronghold

 - Exodus

 - Urza's Saga

 - Urza's Legacy

-- Urza's Destiny
+- Urza's Destinv

 - Mercadian Masques

 - Nemesis

 - Prophecy

-- Invasion

-- Planeshift
+- InvasionTM

-- Apocalypse
+- PlaneshiftTM